 Sports was covered up with, well, sports.
 The beat writer had games to attend and was often on the road, trying to handle daily coverage of the team, and news kept popping up that had nothing to do with the court.
 So, the sports side asked the news side for help ferreting out the SI story.
 It was early in the last week of February, a Tuesday if my memory is correct.
 The issue with Summitt on the cover would be for the following Monday, the March 2, 1998, one.

 I arrived to work right as these discussions were taking place between the departments.
 The news reporters were filing their stories that had been gathered that day and would be headed home soon.
-I was a desk editor that funneled story copy through the night production process so a paper would be delivered the next morning but had not stopped writing when called upon to help.
+I was a desk editor that funneled story copy through the night production process so a paper would be delivered the next morning, but I had not stopped writing when called upon to help and welcomed any chance to do so.
 I also was a lifelong sports fan.

-That meant I was selected to get the Pat Summitt cover story and get it fast.
-I had less than two hours to verify the story with SI, interview someone with the magazine, get Summitt’s reaction and file the story to meet deadline.
+That meant I had barely gotten to my desk before I was selected to get the Pat Summitt cover story and get it fast.
+I had less than two hours to verify the story with SI, interview someone with the magazine, get Summitt's reaction and file the story to meet deadline.

 This was in the 1990s when news reporters called people directly.
 We didn't go through a layer of spokespeople.
 Several prominent officeholders didn't even have a media contact.
 If I needed the police chief or sheriff or a judge or the district attorney, I called their office.
 If it was after hours, I called them at home.

-This was also before security and access tightened so much – the pre-9/11 world – and newspaper reporters walking directly into offices for interviews.
-I was on the night police beat for years and would take doughnuts – no, it’s not a cliché – and coffee to the detectives’ office and sit and chat about cases they were working for follow-up stories on major crimes such as homicides and armed robbers on hold-up sprees across the city and county.
+This was also before security and access tightened so much – the pre-9/11 world – and newspaper reporters walked directly into offices for interviews.
+I had been on the night police beat for years and would take doughnuts – no, it's not a cliché – and coffee to the detectives' office and sit and chat about major crime cases they were working for follow-up stories, such as homicides and armed robbers on hold-up sprees across the city and county.

 So, I wouldn't think anything about picking up the phone and calling Pat Summitt's office to determine her whereabouts.
 I was aware of Deborah Jennings, her longtime media relations chief – she is recognized as the best in the business – and the fact I didn't call her to set up the interview wasn't an attempt to circumvent the process.
 I just wasn't aware of the process.
 That wasn't how the news side operated at the paper.